hashicorp/terraform-provider-google/website/docs/r/spanner_instance.html.markdown

 * `autoscaling_limits` -
   (Optional)
-  Defines scale in controls to reduce the risk of response latency and outages due to abrupt scale-in events
+  Defines scale in controls to reduce the risk of response latency and outages due to abrupt scale-in events.
+Users can define the minimum and maximum compute capacity allocated to the instance, and the autoscaler will only scale within that range.
+Users can either use nodes or processing units to specify the limits, but should use the same unit to set both the min_limit and max_limit.
   Structure is [documented below](#nested_autoscaling_limits).

 * `autoscaling_targets` -